MarcisGailitis/GCP---Associate-Cloud-Engineer/3 Essential Google Cloud Infrastructure - Core Services.md

 ### 2.01.
 Overview

-Overview
 Cloud Identity and Access Management (IAM).
 A sophisticated system, built on top of e-mail like address names, job type roles, and granular permissions.

 ### 2.02.
 Cloud IAM

-Who - what - where
+Who -> can do what  -? on which resource

 - Who - person, group, or application
 - Can do what - specific privileges or actions